-Overcoming obstacles on ice
+Overcoming obstacles on the ice

 Junior Caitlin Miller reflects on breaking her arm and getting back to the sport she loves.